afiniate/seresye/README.md

 Introduction
 ------------

-This article describe how to write a simple Artificial Intelligence application with Erlang, by using a *rule production system*.

-To reach this objective, we will exploit the **ERESYE** tool, an Erlang Inference Engine that allows rule-based systems to be written directly in Erlang.
+ERESYE is a Rete based rules engine written in Erlang.
+In the following article we will describe how to use the system.

 As it is widely known, a rule-based system is composed by a **knowledge base**, which stores a set of *facts* representing the